-As the world slowly moves away from a total lock-down, it is time to start thinking of taking a holiday again!
-With many countries opening airports for international travel, Greece started this process slowly and steadily on 15th June and is now moving towards welcoming travelers across all its beautiful islands.
+As the world slowly moves away from a total lockdown, it is time to start thinking of taking a holiday again!
+With many countries opening airports for international travel, Greece started this process slowly and steadily and is now moving toward welcoming travelers across all its beautiful islands.
 With travel now continuing “let’s travel and enjoy other cultures and countries again!”
 Greece has so much to do and see, that choosing the best places to visit is a hard task.
-However, as many parts of Greece boast many historical sites, panoramic beaches, charming villages, mouthwatering food, sunny climes, and lots of shopping, we are ready to try out these 11 places in Greece as our first adventure for 2020!.
+However, as many parts of Greece boast many historical sites, panoramic beaches, charming villages, mouthwatering food, sunny climes, and lots of shopping, we are ready to try out these 11 places in Greece as our first adventure!.

-As first-time travelers, we were overwhelmed with everything there is to do and see in Greece, including Greek island and beach hopping.
+As first-time travelers, we were overwhelmed with everything there is to do and see in Greece, including Greek islands and beach hopping.
 After much research, this is what we have on our agenda for the Greek Islands as first-time travelers to this popular holiday destination.
 Let's dive in!

-The capital of Greece is our first choice of cities to visit in this historically rich nation.
+The capital of Greece is our first choice of city to visit in this historically rich nation.
 Not only does Athens have a plethora of significant ancient Greek archaeological wonders, but the city is also a bustling business hub filled with modern-day attractions such as amusement parks, shopping squares, and of course the Greek food culture.
 While in Athens, these are some of the places to visit.

-Athens being a cosmopolitan city of Greece, there are several HALAL food restaurants serving a choice of cuisines.
+Athens is a cosmopolitan city in Greece, therefore there are several HALAL food restaurants serving a choice of cuisines.

 Mainland Greece, while being home to its capital city of Athens, is divided into the six regions of Thrace, Macedonia, and Epirus to the north, and Thessaly, Central Greece, and the Peloponnesus to the south.
 So, the Greek Peninsula does have much to do and see as well.